 Selling your baseball cards can be a quick way to make money in a day.

 Unless you have a 1909-11 T206 White Border Honus Wagner baseball card lying around (this is the highest-sold card of all time at $2.8 Million and only 57 of them are known to exist), you really can’t go rich overnight selling baseball cards.

-Whether you’ve decided to just buy-and-sell now (or decades ago), flipping baseball card is a thing you might want to check out.
+Whether you’ve decided to just buy-and-sell now (or decades ago), flipping baseball cards is something you might want to try.